robfil50219/project-exam-2/README.md

 **Booking System**

 - Book & Cancel: Book venues from the detailed venue pages.
 View booking details and cancel bookings directly from your profile.

+## Testing

+- To run the test suite, use the following command: npm test
+  This command runs all tests located in the /tests folder using Jest and React Testing Library.

+## Project Structure

+holidaze/
+├── public/
+│ ├── favicon.ico
+│ ├── logoBlue.png
+│ ├── manifest.json
+│ └── ... (other assets)
+├── src/
+│ ├── components/
+│ │ ├── Header.js
+│ │ ├── Footer.js
+│ │ ├── VenueCard.js
+│ │ ├── VenueSearch.js
+│ │ └── ... (other reusable components)
+│ ├── pages/
+│ │ ├── Home.js
+│ │ ├── VenueDetails.js
+│ │ ├── Login.js
+│ │ ├── Register.js
+│ │ ├── Profile.js
+│ │ ├── AddVenue.js
+│ │ ├── EditVenue.js
+│ │ ├── BookVenue.js
+│ │ └── ... (other pages)
+│ ├── tests/
+│ │ └── ... (test files)
+│ ├── apiConfig.js
+│ └── App.js
+└── README.md

+## API Integration

+Holidaze uses the Noroff API (https://v2.api.noroff.dev/holidaze) for fetching and managing data such as venues, profiles, and bookings.
+The API endpoints and keys are configured via the apiConfig.js file.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.
+For major changes, open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License.